Boston Children's Chorus

-Boston Children's Chorus (BCC) is composed of over 300 singers from 10 choirs in over three locations around Boston.
-Its mission is to address the social problems of Boston's children and communities.
+Boston Children's Chorus (BCC) is composed of over 300 singers from 11 choirs in over eight locations around Boston.
 Founded in 2003, BCC has performed all over the world in countries such as Japan, Mexico, Australia, Cambodia, Vietnam, Jordan, the Czech Republic, Germany and the United Kingdom.
-In addition, BCC has received critical acclaim for its music and hosts Boston's Martin Luther King Jr. annual celebration at New England Conservatory's Jordan Hall.
-This concert has featured guests such as Lou Gossett Jr, Patti Austin, Melinda Doolittle, Cindy Blackman Santana, Leslie Odom Jr., Dom Flemons and Roomful of Teeth and has been televised nationally.
-BCC's believes in the transformative power of music as a tool for social bridging.
-Its program focuses on providing children with a comprehensive music education and strong diverse youth leadership.
+In addition, BCC has received critical acclaim for its music and hosts Boston's Martin Luther King Jr. annual celebration at Symphony Hall, Boston.
+This concert has featured guests such as Louis Gossett Jr., Patti Austin, Melinda Doolittle, Cindy Blackman Santana, Leslie Odom Jr., Dom Flemons and Roomful of Teeth and has been televised nationally.

 Founding

 BCC was founded by Boston civic leader, Hubie Jones.
 In 2001, Jones experienced a performance by the nationally renowned Chicago Children's Choir, and returned to Boston determined to replicate the program, as there were no organizations in Boston that effectively combined a mission for artistic excellence with an agenda for social change.
 He gathered the support of civic leaders and, after a year of planning and pilot projects, the Boston Children's Chorus was launched in October 2003.